bernd-harder/Type-Less/README.md

 # Type Less!

-There are hundreds of tools like this for Linux desktops, but none was the way I wanted it.
-So I came up with this tiny Python script that allows you to run anything by a click a on a button that you would otherwise run from a command line.
+There are hundreds of tools like this for Linux desktops, but none is the way I wanted it.
+So I invented this tiny Python script that allows you to run anything by a click a on a button that you would otherwise run from a command line.

-Just one file, containing code and config.
+Just one file called **type-less.py**, containing code and config.
+Edit the script and replace the example data in the array called **elements** with your own configuration.
 You could add the script as a launcher on a panel of your Linux desktop.
-Edit the script and fill in your config to the array called **elements** in the beginning of the code.

 The fields of the array have the following meaning:
 1. Window row for the button to appear on